|Facilities | Rating | Reviews|

 Enriched with facilities but not good looks, Toddington is a busy service area and the first in a while for traffic heading from the M25.

-Restaurants: Burger King, Costa, Eat & Drink Co., Greggs, Costa Express, Krispy Kreme
+Amenities: Burger King, Costa, Eat & Drink Co., Greggs, Costa Express, Krispy Kreme

 northbound only: West Cornwall Pasty Co.
 Shops: Fone Bitz, M&S Simply Food, WHSmith